Syzygy106/NFTs-for-Non-Devs/README.md

 Mix features from different scenarios:

 - Take batch minting from Scenario 1
-- Add whitelist logic from Scenario 2
+- Add whitelist and time-locking from Scenario 2
-- Combine with royalty setup from Scenario 3
+- Combine with custom pricing or royalty logic

 ---